Chicago weekend shootings: 5 killed, 48 total wounded, including suspected unintended targets

 The Chicago-based firm, Saulter Law P.C., identified the woman as Nikkita Brown and called the incident "an obvious case of racial profiling."

 The officer approached Brown at 12:12 a.m.
 Saturday because she was in Lincoln Park, near the lakefront, walking her dog after the park was already closed, Brown’s attorney, Keenan J. Saulter, said in a statement.
-The firm also released three separate cellphone videos of the incident.

 CLICK HERE TO GET THE FOX NEWS APP